MichaelPalmer1/scoutr/docs/reference/validation.md

     ```

 The key of each item in the dictionary should match a field name that you want to perform validation against.
 The
-corresponding value for the key should be a callable that either returns a bool or a dict formatted as:
+corresponding value for the key should be a callable that either returns a boolean or an object formatted as:

 === "Python"